fenago/power-bi-next-level/LabGuides/05-create-dax-calculations-in-power-bi-desktop.md

 	*Tip: You’re encouraged to enter “white space” (i.e. carriage returns and tabs) to layout formulas in an intuitive and easy-to-read format—especially when formulas are long and complex.
 To enter a carriage return, press **Shift+Enter**.
 “White space” is optional.*

-3. In the **Fields** pane, notice that the table icon is a shade of blue (denoting a calculated table).
+3. In the **Data** pane, notice that the table icon is a shade of blue (denoting a calculated table).

 	![Picture 10](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image11.png)